-If someone tried to make that same case today, their opinion would be seen as fringe idiocy.
+If someone tried to make that same case today, their opinion would be regarded as fringe idiocy.

 So lets take that same interval: 34 years from now, when ebikes have long-since become the accepted norm (just look at the sales figures) as derailleurs did a century ago… will we be espousing technology or methods rooted to the norms of the past?
 Will a couple of generations of riders who have known nothing else continue to think of torque-sensing assist as giving a bike a ‘normal’ feel?

 My money is on ‘no’.
 Or more accurately… sorta-kinda-no. I think for higher end bikes a dual system could become commonplace, letting riders choose one or the other as they see fit in the moment.
 One mode for recreation.
 One for transportation.

 If it has to be a this-or-that binary choice, I think torque-sensing won’t survive the test of time.
 Why?
 Sheer weight of numbers, and the growth of the automobile replacement market.
 Look at global ebike sales.
 Only a small fraction of ebikes are sold in the European and North American markets, where recreational cycling is a thing.
 Look at the Far East, where bicycles are simply utilitarian transportation and there is no stigma attached to effortless travel.
 Whats the norm there?

 Lest I give the wrong impression… I have an ebike that uses torque sensing, and frankly I love it.
 But its a recreational bike, not suited for a bike that has a job.
 Going for a fun ride, where I don’t have a problem stopping and sitting down on a bench or a rock for awhile and enjoying my surroundings… Its almost perfect for that.
 I wish I had time to ride it more.

 But by its nature it can’t be a serious transportation tool.